I sat in bed barely able to look up at my husband. I was doing that ugly cry where your face can’t help but reveal your emotion.

 As my tears transitioned to sniffles, I thanked my husband for his support, honestly surprised by his course of action.
 Emotions and communication are not always his cup of tea.

-There it was, that immense almost-too-much-to-bear love, oozing out of me for my sons.
 I realized the part I was lacking most wasn’t my mothering skills.
 It was my self-love, self-compassion, and self-respect that needed polishing.

 Many people say that you can’t love another until you fully love all parts of yourself.
 I actually believe this to be false.
 Motherhood has taught quite the opposite.